 Row joins the Georgia staff from Carson-Newman in Knoxville where he served as an assistant coach for three seasons.
 During his time on the Eagles’ staff, Row operated Data Volley to provide strategic analysis to scout opponents and develop real-time match plans.
 Row was in charge of developing scout files for opponents and assisted players with film study and fundamental breakdown.
 He worked with the middle blockers and led Carson-Newman's community outreach for the volleyball program.

-He graduated from Carson-Newman in 2016 and will graduate with his graduate degree in education in May 2019.
+He graduated from Carson-Newman in 2016 and earned his graduate degree in education in May 2019.

 Outside of his role for the Eagles, Row worked with club teams in Knoxville, volleyball camps, and community leagues across East Tennessee.